-BattleChasers: NightWar is an award-winning JRPG that offers one of the most complete mobile RPG experience you'll play in 2019 — and that's complete in the sense that there's no in-app purchases or paid DLC to worry about.
+BattleChasers: NightWar is an award-winning JRPG that offers one of the most complete mobile RPG experiences you'll play in 2020 — and that's complete in the sense that there's no in-app purchases or paid DLC to worry about.
 Hallelujah!

 Everything about this game is polished and complete, and it starts with a robust overworld that's filled with hidden dungeons to explore, epic bosses to take down, and other surprises along the way.

-One of the most beloved RPG sagas is on mobile in the form of 12 Final Fantasy games:
+One of the most beloved RPG sagas is well-represented on Android with 12 iconic Final Fantasy games to choose from: